forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 Observations in tropical Africa:
 * [Sagara et al](#summary-sagara) observed measured the seroprevalence in July and December in rural and urban regions of Mali:
-  * In urban settings the seroprevalence increased from about 20% to 70%.
+  * In urban regions the seroprevalence increased from 20% to 70%.
-  * In rural settings from about 5% to 35 - 55%.
+  * In rural regions from roughly 5% to 35 - 55%.
   * Seroconversion was not associated to experienced symptoms, however seroconversion was slightly associated with searching medical advice.
 * In Zambia during the first Covid wave [Mulenga et al](#summary-mulenga) observed a PCR positive rate of about 10% in urban settings and 3% in rural settings yielding an average of 7% positive.
 The seroprevalence at the early phase of the wave was about 2%.
 * [Quashie et al](#summary-quashie) observe seroprevalences of ranging from 10-15% (shopping malls, formal employees, higher education) to 25% (markets, informal employees) in August 2020.
 In February the pattern changes: The seroprevalences is now higher in the formal sector with about 25% compared to about 20% in the informal sector. //=> possibly indicates droplet transmission in the early spread since with aerosol spread on would except shopping malls to be hit first.
 But with dense crowds and (semi-)confined aerosol spread is also possible.